pkolaczk/latte/README.md

  ```

 You can find a few example workload files in the `workloads` folder.
+For convenience, you can place workload files under `/usr/share/latte/workloads` or `.local/share/latte/workloads`,
+so latte can find them regardless of the current working directory.
+You can also set up custom workload locations
+by setting `LATTE_WORKLOAD_PATH` environment variable.

 Latte produces text reports on stdout but also saves all data to a json file in the working directory.
 The name of the
 file is created automatically from the parameters of the run and a timestamp.